 If your child travels while in school, make sure you check if their health insurance coverage extends to overseas travel.
 It may not.

 Life insurance is probably one of the furthest things from a young student’s mind.
-But even young people should consider coverage in case of accidental death, whereby the policy would pay out for funeral expenses and any outstanding student loans or bills which would still need to be paid.
+But even young people should consider coverage in case of accidental death, whereby the policy would payout for funeral expenses and any outstanding student loans or bills that would still need to be paid.

 Did You Know?…

 - Statistics show that drivers under the age of 25 have a significantly higher risk for accidents.
 As a result, the age group of 16 – 25 year-olds will face the highest insurance rates in the country.

 - Adults ages 19-29 are more likely to be underinsured than other age groups.

 - An uninsured stay in the hospital or visit to the emergency room can cost thousands, or even tens of thousands, of dollars.